Which of the Following Demonstrates a Leader's Commitment to Duty?

 The most powerful and immediate demonstration of a leader's commitment to duty is their consistent behavior.
 Words are cheap; actions are the currency of leadership.
 When a leader leads by example, they make the abstract concept of "duty" tangible for every team member.

 This begins with unwavering integrity.
+If overtime is required to meet a critical deadline, the leader is the last to leave, not the first to depart.
+Which means this behavior communicates that the mission matters deeply to the person at the helm.
+They arrive on time, meet their deadlines, adhere to the same code of conduct, and fulfill their promises.
 A leader committed to duty does not ask others to uphold standards they themselves ignore.
-They arrive on time, meet their deadlines, adhere to the same code of conduct, and fulfill their promises.
-If overtime is required to meet a critical deadline, the leader is the last to leave, not the first to depart.
-This behavior communicates that the mission matters deeply to the person at the helm.
 It eradicates resentment and creates a culture of mutual respect and shared sacrifice.

-Furthermore, this demonstration includes a proactive work ethic.
-A committed leader does not merely delegate tasks; they understand the work at a granular level.
+What's more, this demonstration includes a proactive work ethic.
+That said, a committed leader does not merely delegate tasks; they understand the work at a granular level.
 They are willing to get their hands dirty when necessary, stepping into operational roles to solve a problem or support an overwhelmed team member.
-This isn't about micromanagement; it's about demonstrating that no task is beneath the duty of leadership.
-It shows the team that their leader is part of the collective effort, not a detached overseer.
-The leader’s daily discipline in managing their own responsibilities sets the benchmark for the entire team’s performance and dedication.
+Consider this: this isn't about micromanagement; it's about demonstrating that no task is beneath the duty of leadership.
+Plus, it shows the team that their leader is part of the collective effort, not a detached overseer.
+The leader’s daily discipline in managing their own responsibilities sets the benchmark for the entire team’s performance and dedication Small thing, real impact..

 Accepting Responsibility: Owning Outcomes, Not Just Credit